Vivo V15 Pro review: At Rs 28,990 you get a great design and camera, but UI is lacking- Tech Reviews, Firstpost

 The Vivo V15 Pro has a triple camera setup at the back.
 Image: tech2/Nandini Yadav

 The rear camera of the phone is again decent, especially when it comes to daylight pictures.
 The V15 Pro features a 12 MP (48 million quad pixel sensor), an 8 MP AI Super wide angle sensor, and a 5 MP depth camera, at the back.
 The camera setup produces images with colours that are true to life and offer sharp details.
+The rear camera also has a Super Night Mode, which does great things to your night shots.
 However, the moment you move to low light, the images from the camera start to lose detail and the focus becomes softer (scroll through the Flickr gallery below to find the sample image).
 This problem seems to go away if you use a flash.

 Also, I had a Poco F1 lying around with me so I thought I would compare the phone’s rear camera with the Poco F1’s, which has a dual-camera setup, but is one of the best performers in its own segment.
 I found that while Poco F1's images produced colours that were more true to life, the Vivo phone's images definitely carried more details.